 About Phony Ppl

-An artist’s greatest super power is freedom.
+An artist’s greatest superpower is freedom.
 Liberation is both the modus operandi and main ingredient of the fearless five-man band Phony Ppl.
-Comprised of the cream of Brooklyn’s young musician crop, each classically trained member is a product of musical parents who gifted their children exceptional DNA, exposure to the greats and, most importantly, wings for exploration and self-discovery.
-The result is a collective that’s as limitless as its music; one that has received praise from the likes of Tyler The Creator and Childish Gambino, performed with Erykah Badu, Jill Scott and The Roots, and killed festivals, late night television and multiple residencies at New York City’s legendary Blue Note.
+Comprised of the cream of Brooklyn’s young musician crop, each classically trained member is a product of musical parents who gifted their children exceptional DNA, exposure to the greats, and most importantly, wings for exploration and self-discovery.
+The result is a collective that’s as limitless as its music; one that has received praise from the likes of Tyler The Creator and Childish Gambino, performed with Erykah Badu, Jill Scott and The Roots, and killed festivals, late night television and their own residency at New York City’s legendary Blue Note.

 The band’s new album Euphonyus is set to release this fall.
-An interpolation of the band’s name and the word “euphonious” -- the meaning of the name of the album has duality representing their connection to the people (You – Phony – Us) and the most literal definition of the word “pleasing to the ear”.
-The band’s sonic approach to the album is to connect the dots between the different feelings each song provides; housing songs that are danceable, vibrant, and joyful under the same roof as songs that are laced with sadness, sorrow, and lust.
-The long journey to Euphonyus started in 2019 when the band embarked on their headlining tour with sold out dates across the world.
+An interpolation of the band’s name and the word “euphonious”, the album’s namesake comes from the duality represented by their connection to the people (You – Phony – Us) and the most literal definition of the word “pleasing to the ear”.
+The band’s sonic approach to the album is to connect the dots between the different feelings each song provides; housing tracks that are danceable, vibrant, and joyful under the same roof as songs that are laced with sadness, sorrow, and lust.
+The long journey to Euphonyus started in 2019 when the band embarked on their headlining tour with sold out dates across the country.
 Things caught on fire in 2020 during their set on Megan Thee Stallion’s “NPR Tiny Desk” where the artists previewed their collaboration “Fkn Around” which ultimately went viral.
 Shortly after marked the onset of the COVID-19 pandemic, which delayed the band’s album plans but saw the release of “On My Shit” ft.
 Joey Bada$$.
-During that time the band learned how to make music as a unit without being physically together, a skill that birthed their song “Nowhere But Up” which was made on Zoom through screen sharing.
-In 2021, as the world started to open back up the band went on tour again setting the stage for 2022.
+During that time, the band learned how to make music as a unit without being physically together, a skill that birthed their song “Nowhere But Up” which was made on Zoom through screen sharing.
+In 2021, as the world started to open back up, the band went on tour again setting the stage for 2022.
 While the album release took longer than expected due to the pandemic, over the last three years the band was able to record songs across the country and worldwide ranging from their individual homes in NYC to Los Angeles, Philly, Japan, and Germany; building and reinventing each track over time.